[This article was originally published in 2013 by Trucks, Parts, Service. It has been updated to include more timely information.]

 Expansion is an expensive endeavor that requires a large upfront capital investment and patience to withstand early growing pains.
 It’s not uncommon for new facilities to take months, sometimes years, to turn a profit.
 A business that initiates an expansion unaware of those costs and risks is at a significant disadvantage, Marx says.

-“[Marx Group Advisors] will never recommend expansion to a customer without their finances in place,” he says.
+“[Hart Marx Advisors] will never recommend expansion to a customer without their finances in place,” he says.
 “The risk of failure is too great.”

-Scheer informed the company’s bank about each growth opportunity during the earliest planning stages, providing financial cost and growth projections for each facility.
+With more than 30 locations across the Great Plains, Inland Truck Parts is no stranger to expansion planning.
+When he was in charge, Scheer informed the company’s bank about each growth opportunity during the earliest planning stages, providing financial cost and growth projections for each facility.

 “That’s just standard practice for us,” he says.
 “We keep them very well informed and try to maintain a strong relationship.”